Zinaida Nekrasova: Marriage with Nikolay Nekrasov

 The priest of the Saint Petersburg Admiralty Saint Spyridon of Trimythous Cathedral, Mikhail Vasilyevich Kutnevich, performed the wedding ceremony at his own risk, for which he received 500 rubles.
 For this, he was disciplined by the Holy Governing Synod.
 A church investigation into other marriages performed by Kutnevich was launched.
 As a result, he was stripped of his priestly rank, and in 1885, he was entirely excluded from the clergy.
 However, the Nekrasovs' marriage, after a lengthy review of the circumstances of its performance and questioning of witnesses, was recognized as legal.

-On December 27, 1877, at 8:50 p.m., Nekrasov died.
+On December 27, 1877, at 8:50 pm, Nekrasov died.
 His wife was by his side until the last moment.
 Memoirist Pavel Kovalevsky described the care of the poet's sister and wife for the dying poet: "They competed in self-torment: each refused to sleep to hear his first groan and be the first to rush to his bedside.
 For this, Zinochka, who was younger and struggled more with sleep, would sit on the floor and stare at a lit candle… she turned from a young, fair, and rosy-cheeked woman into an old woman with a yellow face, and remained so".

 Later, Nekrasova recounted: "When he died, I was like a madwoman…" A testimony, passed down orally for a long time (recorded only in 1949), survives about her presence at her husband's funeral: "Zinaida Nikolaevna held herself very steadfastly and courageously throughout.
 But when the coffin was carried out of the apartment, she felt faint, and I [Nekrasov's hunting friend, Privy Councillor Nikolay Vasilyevich Kholchevnikov] supported her, or she would have fallen.
 But she recovered and followed the coffin.
 I led her by the arm.
 I wanted to seat her in a carriage (there were many), but she refused and walked the entire way on foot with the crowd behind her husband's coffin."
 On the same day, Zinaida Nikolaevna purchased a plot at the Voskresenskoye Novodevichy Cemetery next to her husband's grave.
 The receipt for the purchase is stored in the archive of the Pushkin House.
 There are testimonies that after the poet's death, Zinaida Nikolaevna intended to enter a monastery.